 - His idea was mandated by Article I, Section 2 of the United States Constitution.

 - The first census of the United States that recorded the population of the United States as of Census Day, August 2, 1790.

 - A scientific accurate census can provide information to make wise social, economic, health, medical research, technological, and other important decisions.

 - If conducted well it becomes a valuable source to create representative samples for quality research.

 Richard Allen used religion to convince his master to allow him to buy his freedom.
 He used his preaching abilities and other skills to earn money to buy his freedom.
 He and other blacks had disputes with white congregants, which lead to a sit in and eventually built his own church Bethel and founded the African Methodist Episcopal Church.
 Source

-Mum Bett also known as, Elizabeth Freeman, was struck by a kitchen shovel by Mistress.
-Ashley, left their home and refused to return.
-Her owner, Colonel Ashley, went to court and asked for her to be returned.
+Mum Bett also known as, Elizabeth Freeman, was struck by Mistress.
+Ashley with a kitchen shovel.
+Upon which she left their home and refused to return.
+Her owner, Colonel Ashley, went to court to seek her return.
 Mum Bett knew about the Bill of Rights and Massachusetts state constitution so she decided that if all people were born free and equal, then it ought to apply to slaves.
 She asked a lawyer, Theodore Sedgewick, for help.
 He took the case and with another slave, Brom, filed suit.
 In Brom & Bett vs. Ashley the jury ruled in favor of Bett and Brom, making them the first enslaved African Americans to be freed under the Massachusetts constitution of 1780, and ordered Ashley to pay 30 shillings and costs.
 This case led to the abolition of slavery in Massachusetts.
 Source

 First American sniper